SuitsG/SuitsG/README.md

 <h3 align="center">A passionate Backend developer from Bogota D.C, Colombia.</h3>

 - 🌱 I’m currently learning **Spring Boot**
-  I am passionate about technology, especially in the area of ​​web development, both frontend and backend, and database management.
+ <p text-align: justify;> I am passionate about technology, especially in the area of ​​web development, both frontend and backend, and database management.
 I am interested in how these areas come together to create complete, functional and efficient solutions.
 Currently, I am in an initial stage of my training, learning and delving into these technologies to acquire the necessary skills to contribute to development projects.
-My focus is on improving my skills in programming languages, database tools and web frameworks, with the goal of becoming a well-rounded developer.
+My focus is on improving my skills in programming languages, database tools and web frameworks, with the goal of becoming a well-rounded developer.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">